Paper wrap mailing services

 What About Paper Wrap for my Mailings?

 Paper wrap is gaining popularity in the publishing and commercial arena – and rightfully so.
-Paper wrap is machine-readable, and it qualifies for Royal Mail services – including the Mailmark.
+Paper wrap is machine-readable and qualifies for Royal Mail services, including the Mailmark.

-Larger organisations like the National Trust, Wildfowl & Wetland, RSPB, have moved to starch-based alternatives and more recently BBC Countryfile and BBC wildlife have all made the switch to paper wrap.
+Larger organisations like the National Trust, Wildfowl & Wetland, and RSPB have moved to starch-based alternatives, and more recently, BBC Countryfile and BBC wildlife have switched to paper wrap.

 Publishers that are more aligned with decreasing their impact on the environment.